 Nutrition Counseling for Addiction Recovery

-Nutrition counseling is an integral part of addiction recovery.
+Nutrition counseling has shown to significantly enhance recovery rates for those who participate in long-term treatment programs.
+It is an integrated part of addiction recovery.
+According to research, the most effective treatment programs would lose their efficacy without some tangible form of nutrition advice.
 Living an addictive lifestyle often means destructive, self-harming behaviors.
-Typically, these behaviors are unintentional and using drugs or alcohol becomes the sole focus of the individual.
+Typically, these behaviors are unintentional, and using drugs or alcohol becomes the sole focus of the individual.
 However, persistent, self-inflicting behaviors can take their toll on the body and mind of a person.
 Often, one of the patterns of self-harming behaviors is over or under-eating.
 While malnourishment is common for the individual struggling with addiction, it’s important that these behaviors be identified and addressed during Florida drug rehab.
-This way, healthy means nutrition so new eating habits can develop.
-Additionally, individuals can live lives in recovery and boost their chances of successful sobriety.
+Being healthy means understanding what nutrition is and how it can help repair addiction harm.

-Good Nutrition Will Help Your Body Recover From Addiction
+Good Nutrition Will Heal Your Body From Substance Abuse

 Get on the "Path" to Recovery